 Graduates with a management major have career opportunities in business, industry, government service, and the non-profit sector, both regionally and globally.
 Employment opportunities for management majors are significant as the management function exists in every type of business and organization, whether manufacturing or service, small- or large-sized, for-profit or not-for-profit.
 Major job categories include human resources, supply chain/operations, project management, product/service management, and general management.

-In addition to the management major, the College of Business offers undergraduate majors in accounting, business administration, finance, global business (second major only), marketing, and management information systems.
-The College of Business also offers six graduate programs including Master of Business Administration, Master of Accountancy, Master of Science in Business Analytics, Master of Managerial Logistics, Master of Transportation and Urban Systems, and Doctorate in Transportation and Logistics.
+In addition to the management major, the College of Business offers undergraduate majors in accounting, business administration, finance, global business (second major only), marketing, management information systems, and supply chain management, as well as several minors and certificates.
+Full details about minors and certificates can be found at https://www.ndsu.edu/business/programs/undergraduate/.
+The College of Business also offers six graduate programs including Master of Business Administration, MBA in Agribusiness, Master of Accountancy, Master of Science in Business Analytics, Master of Supply Chain Management, and a Doctorate in Transportation and Logistics, as well as several graduate certificates.
+Full details about graduate certificate programs can be found at https://www.ndsu.edu/business/programs/graduate/graduate_certificates/.

 High School Preparation